Rsaz88/ReeshaApp/README.md

 ### 1- Using ngrok link :
 http://c379-35-247-48-116.ngrok.io/

-####Tips:
--Ignore safety warnings and proceed
-- try another browser
+Tips:
+- Use test image in this repo or other similar images -If the link is not working , gnore safety warnings and proceed or try another browser

 ### 2- Locally :
 if the link did not work you can download the files from this repo and run the following commands :